The Seeds of Change 1600 - 1929

 Contrary to what many people believe today, the land the first Europeans saw in America did not consist entirely of untouched land and pristine forests.
 Read this excerpted account of the history of agriculture in southeastern America before the arrival of Europeans.

-For a minimum of 12,000 years, American Indians had been skillfully manipulating the environment, primarily with fire.
+For a minimum of 12,000 years, Native Americans (or Indians as was the European term for Native Americans) had been skillfully manipulating the environment, primarily with fire.
 The landscapes that the first Europeans encountered were not undisturbed, dense forests as many people today envision.
 Knowledgeable humans skillfully modified the landscapes to support a population numbering in the millions.

 The cultivation of the tropical maize, flint corn, and beans along the Mississippi River and in the Gulf States marks the beginning of the Mississippian culture....
 The adopted intensive agricultural practices from Mesoamerica influenced the landscape in the Southeast dramatically.
 Large native populations developed in much of the lower South because the more sophisticated agricultural system produced more food.
 Without draft animals or plows, agriculture with stone or wood implements was limited to the tillable soils of floodplains, where spring flooding helped renew soil fertility.
 Agricultural fields were cleared first by girdling trees and then burning the area.
 The ashes acted as fertilizer.
 Stumps were also removed over time and in the spring old agricultural debris was burned off before planting.
 When soil fertility declined from cultivation, fields lay fallow but were burned annually to maintain their open condition for future agricultural use.
 Most of the cultivatable floodplains of the Southeast were cleared of forest and managed in this way.